MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/iw-trial-teams.md

 - Whiteboard
 - Yammer Enterprise

 The trial grants a one-year trial subscription to your entire organization.
-The trial makes 500,000 licenses available for assignment.
 For each license assigned, the trial allocates 2 GB of SharePoint Online storage.

 ## Who is eligible